 Honourable mentions: the general-purpose AI shaping legal work

-Not every tool transforming legal workflows in 2025 is built specifically for the legal sector.
-A handful of general-purpose AI platforms are setting the pace in model development, and legal teams are adopting them through secure deployments, APIs, and integrations.
+Not every tool transforming legal workflows is built specifically for the legal sector.
+A handful of general-purpose AI platforms like Perplexity for legal research are setting the pace in model development.
+Legal teams are adopting them through secure deployments, APIs, and integrations.
 They are not replacements for dedicated legal AI platforms like LEGALFLY, but they influence how fast the industry moves.

 Microsoft Copilot